evancz/guide.elm-lang.org/interop/javascript.md

 elm-make src/Main.elm --output=main.js
 ```

-Now the compiler will generate a JavaScript file that lets you initialize your program like this:
+Now the compiler will generate a JavaScript file that lets you customize your program initialization.

+## Step 2: Initialize Elm App

+There are two types of Elm app, embedded and fullscreen.

+### Embedded App

+To embed your program in a DOM node, initialize your program like this:

 ```html
 <div id="main"></div>